6 Tips for Food Safety on the Grill

 1. Keep cold food cold.
 Meat and poultry should be refrigerated until ready to use.
 When using a cooler, keep it out of the direct sun by placing it in the shade or shelter and avoid opening the lid too often.

 2. Keep hot food hot.
 After cooking meat and poultry on the grill, keep it hot until served (at 140°F or warmer.)
 Purchase a meat thermometer and consult this chart of safe minimum cooking temperatures.

 4. Marinate food in the refrigerator, not on the counter.
-If some of the marinade is to be used as a sauce on the cooked food, reserve a portion of the marinade before putting raw meat and poultry in it.
+Do not use the marinade for the raw food as the sauce for the cooked food.
+Keep a fresh portion aside for the sauce.

 5. Don't use the same platter and utensils for raw and cooked meat and poultry.
 Harmful bacteria present in raw meat and their juices can contaminate safely cooked food.